daniilidis-group/ffmpeg_image_transport/README.md

     git clone https://github.com/daniilidis-group/ffmpeg_image_transport_msgs.git
     git clone https://github.com/daniilidis-group/ffmpeg_image_transport.git

+Optionally get the additional set of ffmpeg tools:

+    git clone git@github.com:daniilidis-group/ffmpeg_image_transport_tools.git

 ## Requirements: FFmpeg v4.0 or later, and a "reasonable" resolution

+At some point this software worked on the following systems:

+- Ubuntu 16.04 + ROS kinetic (not tested in a long while, maybe broken by now)
+- Ubuntu 18.04 + ROS melodic
+- Ubuntu 20.04 + ROS noetic (recently tested, should work with stock ffmpeg)

-If you have ffmpeg 4.0, you may be able to compile against default header files:
+If you have ffmpeg 4.0 or later you may be able to compile against default header files:

 	sudo apt install ffmpeg